Lincoln-2057/ud839_Miwok/README.md

 The Miwok Language Learning App is an Android application developed in Java using Android Studio.
 This app is designed to help users learn basic Miwok language vocabulary in a fun and engaging way.
 It features translations, audio pronunciations, and a simple user interface, making it ideal for beginners.
-The project is done while pursuing udacity course on Android App Development.
+This project is from Udacity's android development course.
 Features

     Categories of Vocabulary: Learn Miwok words organized into categories such as: